CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Methodology

 Here, $\mathbf{X}_{\mathbf{f}}^{\CC} \in \CC^{|\mathcal{T}| \times N_{\mathrm{sc}}}$ denotes the complex-valued tensor converted from $\mathbf{X}_{\mathbf{f}}$ for the IDFT operation, and $\mathbf{F}_{\mathbf{d}} \in \CC^{N_{\mathrm{sc}} \times N_{\mathrm{sc}}}$ is the unitary DFT matrix.
 Subsequently, the tensors are converted back into real-valued form: $\mathbf{X}_{\mathbf{d}} \in \RR^{|\mathcal{T}| \times 2N_{\mathrm{sc}}}$ is obtained from $\mathbf{X}_{\mathbf{d}}^{\CC}$ by concatenating its real and imaginary components along the last dimension, representing the real-valued CSI sequence in the delay domain.

 \paragraph{Adaptive Correction Layer (ACL) for Underlying Structures} To capture intrinsic dependencies within $\mathbf{X}_{\mathbf{f}}$ and $\mathbf{X}_{\mathbf{d}}$, ACLs are introduced, motivated by~\cite{chen2024modelling5genergyconsumption,zhao2024mining}.
-The ACL serves as an adaptive calibration mechanism that dynamically corrects learned representations along the temporal and subcarrier/delay dimensions.
-Owing to the correlated yet non-stationary nature of wireless channels, a fixed extractor may overlook subtle structural variations; ACLs address this limitation through learnable residual mappings that flexibly modulate inter-time and inter-subcarrier dependencies via additive or multiplicative operations.
-In TDD systems, ACLs are applied only along the temporal dimension, as prediction is restricted to time (i.e., intra-band).
-In FDD systems, ACLs are applied along both temporal and subcarrier/delay dimensions, reflecting the joint prediction task across time and frequency (i.e., inter-band).
+The ACL is designed as an adaptive calibration mechanism that complements the backbone feature extractor by explicitly refining intermediate CSI representations along physically meaningful axes.
+This is needed because different historical time lags and different subcarrier/tap positions are not equally informative for future CSI prediction.
+Along the temporal axis, CSI exhibits temporal coherence but also channel aging, so the predictive reliability of historical observations is inherently lag dependent.
+Along the subcarrier/tap axis, the learned CSI representations exhibit structured variation across frequency features or delay taps, reflecting spectral correlation in the frequency domain and multipath-related structure in the delay domain.
+A fixed feature extractor may capture such effects only implicitly, whereas ACL performs lightweight axis-wise correction that can emphasize informative components and suppress less reliable ones.
+Accordingly, in TDD systems, ACL is applied only along the temporal dimension, since prediction is intra-band and mainly governed by temporal evolution.
+In FDD systems, ACL is applied along both temporal and subcarrier/tap dimensions, because the model must address both temporal dynamics and cross-band spectral mismatch.

 For a general case $\mathbf{X} \in \RR^{|\mathcal{T}| \times 2N_{\mathrm{sc}}}$, the ACL is formulated as